I first learned about the wild horses of Shannon County, Missouri, back in 2010 when I was looking for land in the Ozarks.

 I ultimately purchased some land in 2015, and now I follow the horses weekly, and I am telling their unique story using black and white film.

-When I say that I follow and study the wild horses, I really mean that I follow and track them several times per week to watch them and learn everything I can about them.
+When I say that I follow and study the wild horses, I follow and track them several times per week to watch them and learn everything I can about them.

-I document the herd size, each individual member of the herd, and anything else that is noteworthy such as their behaviors, interactions, and trends around their migrations to different areas.
-I really enjoy learning about their behaviors and their communications amongst one another.
+I document the herd size, each member of the herd, and anything else noteworthy, such as their behaviors, interactions, and trends around their migrations to different areas.
+I enjoy learning about their behaviors and their communications amongst one another.

-I made a radical decision this year and started photographing the wild horses with my Nikon F6 and 35mm black and white film.
+This year, I made a radical decision and started photographing the wild horses with my Nikon F6 and 35mm black and white film.
 Yes, you heard me correct.
-I am using black and white film to photograph these wild horses and not the latest digital gear.
+I use black and white film to photograph these wild horses and not the latest digital gear.
 I have previously shared this story, but the short of it is that I treated my wildlife photography as a hobby for many years while my core focus was creating large format silver gelatin botanical prints.
-Then one day I decided to try photographing the wild horses of Shannon County with a roll of Tri-X loaded in my F5 and I was hooked.
-The images portrayed the emotion and drama that I was feeling all along but seemed to be missing in the digital images.
+Then one day, I decided to try photographing the wild horses of Shannon County with a roll of Tri-X loaded in my F5, and I was hooked.
+The images portrayed the emotion and drama that I felt all along but seemed to be missing in the digital images.

 FILM CAMERAS & FILM CHOICE

 I typically use my Nikon F6 with one of my longer prime telephoto lenses (600mm F4, 500mm F5.6, 300mm F2.8) or one of the zooms (e.g., 80-400mm, 200-500mm) along with either Tri-X or HP5.
 I use Tri-X when I want a higher contrast image and HP5 when I want something lower contrast.